-- Identifying and assessing individual student's needs. - · Reporting of students' needs to all members of school staff. - Providing an appropriate curriculum, taking into account
+- Identifying and assessing individual students' needs. - Reporting of students' needs to all members of school staff.
+Statutory Policy Page 12 of 20

-- National Curriculum and examination syllabuses - Continuity and progression - Departmental development plans. - Delivering an appropriate curriculum, taking into account - Suitable teaching materials - Effective, differentiated teaching strategies - A supportive learning environment - Providing learning support through - Curriculum development - Support teaching - Bespoke training - INSET. - Using outside agencies where necessary and appropriate. - Monitoring individual progress and making revisions where necessary. - Ensuring that parents / carers understand the process and involving them in the support of their child's learning. - Encouraging students with SEND to actively participate in all decision making processes and contributing to the assessment of their needs, meetings and transition process. - Making regular reports to governors regarding SEND issues to raise awareness and to aid implementation of processes and procedures. - Teaching Assistants and teachers collaborate effectively.
+- Providing an appropriate curriculum, taking into account - National Curriculum and examination syllabuses - Continuity and progression - Departmental development plans. - Delivering an appropriate curriculum, taking into account - Suitable teaching materials - Effective, differentiated teaching strategies - A supportive learning environment - Providing learning support through - Curriculum development - Support teaching - Bespoke training - o INSET. - Using outside agencies where necessary and appropriate. - Monitoring individual progress and making revisions where necessary. - Ensuring that parents / carers understand the process and involving them in the support of their child's learning. - Encouraging students with SEND to actively participate in all decision making processes and contributing to the assessment of their needs, meetings and transition process. - Making regular reports to governors regarding SEND issues to raise awareness and to aid implementation of processes and procedures. - · Teaching Assistants and teachers collaborate effectively.